 - What are the most interesting discoveries I made today?
 (It can be about global issues, applicable skills, themselves, new ideas, the community or others)

 - What were some of the most challenging moments today?
 How did I overcome them?
 What did I learn from this?

 - What useful advice did I receive from my peers?

-Give these activities a try and let us know how you get on.
-We’d also love to hear any interesting tools and techniques that you have used to incorporate reflection into your lessons.
+Give these activities a try, and let us know how you get on.
+We’d also love to hear any exciting tools and techniques you have used to incorporate reflection into your lessons.
 Let us know here.